effi flo

 • Key metrics: Match accuracy rate, false positive rate, time-to-shortlist

 • Industry benchmark: Traditional keyword matching achieves 40-50% accuracy.
-AI-powered semantic matching delivers 85%+ accuracy, according to results from Effi Flo's deployment with Stacked SP.
+AI-powered semantic matching delivers 80-85% candidate relevance - validated across Effi Flo's deployment with Stacked SP.
+Meanwhile, only 0.5% of applicants receive an offer through traditional screening funnels.

 Layer 3: Automated Outreach and Engagement